JackEdwardLyons/jacklyons-me-beta/content/pages/blog/diving-into-web-components.md

 <br />
 <br />

-You can find the code on [Github](https://github.com/JackEdwardLyons/freelancer-score-web-component) and the published widget on [npm](https://www.npmjs.com/package/freelancer-web-app).
+You can find the published widget on [npm](https://www.npmjs.com/package/freelancer-web-app).
 The web component code to embed is dead-simple, it looks like this:

 ```html
 <!-- Add npm script to your web page -->